Tunisian Cup

-From the start of the 2020s, the management of the Tunisian Football Federation decided to play the final match outside the capital Tunis and move it to regions, such as Monastir in the final of the 2019–20 season and Djerba in the final of the 2020–21 season.

 Format

-Eight teams from the Tunisian Ligue Professionnelle 1 (the teams that finished last season between seventh and twelfth place, in addition to the two teams promoted from the Tunisian Ligue Professionnelle 2) enter the competition in the 32 round, followed by the other six teams in the next round.
+Eight teams from the Tunisian Ligue Professionnelle 1 (the teams that finished last season between seventh and twelfth place, in addition to the two teams promoted from the Tunisian Ligue Professionnelle 2) enter the competition in the round of 32, followed by the other six teams in the next round.
 The Tunisian Cup champion qualifies directly for the CAF Confederation Cup.
 However, if the cup champion is the champion of the Tunisian Ligue Professionnelle 1 that season or a participant in the CAF Champions League, the club that played the final is the one who replaces it in the external competition.
-A new Tunisian Cup Trophy is adopted whenever a team triumphs the same Trophy three times.
+A new Tunisian Cup Trophy is adopted whenever a team triumphs with the same Trophy three times.

 Trophy presentation

 Taieb Jebali of Stade Tunisien receives the cup from President Habib Bourguiba in the final of the 1959–60 edition.

 From independence until 1987, Habib Bourguiba presented the cup to the winning team after each final.
 Since coming to power after the 1987 coup d'état, Zine El Abidine Ben Ali played the same role until his overthrow during the Tunisian revolution in 2011.

 From 2011 to 2014, the President of the Republic did not hand over the cup.
 After coming to power, Beji Caid Essebsi (winner of the 2014 Tunisian presidential election) presented the cup to the 2014–15, 2015–16, 2016–17 and 2017–18 editions.

 After the death of Caïd Essebsi, interim president Mohamed Ennaceur presented the trophy at the end of the 2018–19 final.
 Since Kais Saied assumed the presidency in October 2019, he has not attended the final or presented the cup.
 From 2020 to 2023, all those who held the position of Minister of Youth and Sports presented the cup with the president of the Tunisian Football Federation, Wadie Jary.

 During the 2023–24 final, at the request of the President of the Republic, Kais Saied, the Prime Minister, Ahmed Hachani presented the cup to the winning team.